Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/service-details.md

 Settings to publish the service to the Employee Portal:

 - **Service Domain** - Associate the service with a domain (for example IT, HR, Facilities).
-- **Service Domain Category** - Select a category for services in this domain.
+- **Domain Category** - Select a category for services in this domain.

 ### Default mailbox